What Is Inventory Management Software? How to Choose the Right System for Your Brand

 Pricing varies by feature set, order volume, and whether order management is included:

 Most standalone inventory tools were designed for single-warehouse, single-channel operations.
-They track stock well enough — but they don't manage what happens when an order comes in, needs routing to the right location, and has to close the loop back to inventory.
+They track stock well enough.
+They don't manage what happens when an order comes in, needs routing to the right location, and has to close the loop back to inventory.

 When inventory and orders live on the same platform: